When Brighton won the Charity Shield to become champions of England

 Brighton turned up at Stamford Bridge in horse drawn carriages after a train journey made alongside hoards of fans.
 On arrival, it became clear that no Villa supporters had even entertained the idea of defeat to the Southern League minnows.

-The Albion team were said to be nervous beforehand but once they stepped out onto the pitch in front of a crowd of 13,000 they settled.
 From the first whistle, Villa knew that they were in for a battle if they were to secure what most people had assumed would be a straightforward victory.

-Brighton went close early on but Bill Hastings fired over the bar after going around the Villa goalkeeper.
+Brighton went close early on when Bill Hastings fired over the bar after going around the Villa goalkeeper.
 The Albion’s wonderfully named Bullet Jones hit a post before Villa did have the ball in the back of the net when England international Bert Hall scored direct from a corner.

-Fortunately for the Seagulls, this was illegal in 1910 – another player had to touch the ball before it went in, much like the throw-in rule we know today – and so the Albion lived to fight another day.
+Fortunately for the Seagulls, this was illegal in 1910.
+Another player had to touch the ball before it went in – much like the throw-in rule we know today – and so the Albion lived to fight another day.
 Brighton responded with Webb and Jones both hitting the side netting before the half was out.

-Brighton had more of the ball in the second half but had to wait until 18 minutes before the end to make it count.
+The Albion had more of the ball in the second half but had to wait until 18 minutes before the end to make it count.
 Bert Longstaff swung over a corner which Villa keeper Arthur Cartlidge tried to claim.

 He got into a bit of mess however and a goalmouth scrambled ensured.
 Hastings eventually managed to get hold the ball, laying it off to Webb.
-Webb moved backwards to lessen the angle, danced around a couple of flaying defenders before firing high into the goal for 1-0.

 The Sussex Daily News described the noise that greeted the goal as being “something to remember.”
 Villa threw players forward after that and Robson responded by dropping Webb in as an additional defender, like a 1910 version of Adam Virgo.